Ghost6Fire/typing-study-notes/README.md

 The process of a web browser fetching data within a website’s code and turning this into an output of a viewable page.

 Render Blocking Source
 As resources are loaded into the <head> of a document, they are by default usually render blocking.
 This means they prevent the rendering to the browser until their loading is complete.
-CSS and JavaScript files are by default render blocking.
-It’s important to fully optimise these files and where possible load the JavaScript files asynchronously to prevent this delay to the rendering.
+CSS and JS files are by default render blocking.
+It’s important to fully optimise these files and where possible load the JS files asynchronously to prevent this delay to the rendering.

 Rendering Performance
 A performance optimisation practise which focuses on server-side technology to produce static HTML and optimised application code to serve to users and internet bots.

 Server-side Rendering (SSR)
-A catch-all definition of a number of methods to produce static HTML files from JavaScript application code on the server.
+A catch-all definition of a number of methods to produce static HTML files from JS application code on the server.

 Single Page Application (SPA)
-A SPA is a modern dynamic web application programmed in JavaScript that runs within a browser.
+A SPA is a modern dynamic web application programmed in JS that runs within a browser.
 This process helps to serve an excellent UX with no page reloads and lack of excess waiting time.
 Instead of full page reloads between page views, like an MPA, a Single Page Application dynamically includes changing sections of a page when requested, leading to a much-improved user experience.

 Static Site Generation
 This describes a type of website that is stored on the server as static HTML files, with no server-side processing.
 It can be built from a JAMStack web application but is stored in it’s “built” form.
 Once compiled into static files, these are usually then published to the server or content delivery network.